djudd/human-name/README.md

 * [`namae` (Ruby)](https://github.com/berkmancenter/namae)
 * [`Lingua::EN::NameParse` (Perl)](http://search.cpan.org/~kimryan/Lingua-EN-NameParse-1.33/lib/Lingua/EN/NameParse.pm) (probably the original for some of the other ports as well)

-In terms of name formats, `human_name` covers all the cases these libraries do, and more.
+In terms of name formats, `human_name` covers just about all the cases these libraries do, and more.
 However, at the moment, unlike most of them, it throws away titles and nicknames, rather than merely separating them.

 I wrote this mostly as a side project to learn Rust (so apologies for any